+35725368683

 • Drafting property reservation agreements and advice on the procedure to be followed.

-• Real estate sale agreements draft or review.
+• Cyprus real estate sale agreements draft or review.

 • Power of attorney preparation for the purchase or sale of real estate.